rodeur2225/jubilant-garbanzo/.github/ISSUE_TEMPLATE/bug_report.md

 **Config (please complete the following information):**
 - version centreon
-- installation (vm, iso, ... )
+- install(vm, iso, ... )
--additional config info
+- additional config info

 **Additional context**
 Add any other context about the problem here.